bbmoz/pretty-web-console/README.md

 ## Available Styles

 Besides supporting raw css values, the following names can be used for chaining.
 If using a config object instead, you may use these names as values.
+All names are lowercase.

 1. color: [all web colors](https://en.wikipedia.org/wiki/Web_colors#X11_color_names)
 1. weight: `bold`, `lighter`, `bolder`